 Patient X reported 60% better overall.
 She still got pain when driving long distances but not shorter ones.
 She hadn’t returned to gardening due to bad weather, but felt she could if she wanted to.
 She agreed to return to work with ‘lighter duties’.
 She could assist clinics and complete 1 scan every two hours (patient X felt she needed tape to provide feedback of posture when scanning to begin with).

 Scapula stability exercises

-Patient had a better understanding and willing to accept this as a cause of pain.
-Patient could identify this as her pain mechanism.
+- The patient had a better understanding and willingness to accept this as a cause of pain.
+The patient could identify this as her pain mechanism.

-Still not managing full caseload at work, however managing a 75% caseload.
+- Still not managing a full caseload at work, however, managing a 75% caseload.
 She is able to continue to self-manage.

 Acupuncture Points Used in Treatment One

 This point was used on Patient X because she rated her pain constantly between 1–6 /10.
 This point has a very strong supraspinal effect on pain.
 LI 4 stimulates the descending pain suppression system reducing the amount of pain the patient experiences.
 This point has an effect for up to 16 hours (Wu et al., 2002).